 Baden-Baden is a city famous across Europe and Asia for its unique thermal baths, one-of-a-kind luxury spa treatments, and perfect position in the Black Forrest region of Germany.
-This city is a must visit destination for any traveler who enjoys spas, breathtaking views, and luxury shopping.
-The food in Baden-Baden was outstanding and I still dream of the Spätzle we enjoyed here, and my husband and I both loved hiking up to the ancient castle of Altes Schloß, also known as Hohenbaden to look down upon the city tucked peacefully away in the valley.
+This city is a must-visit destination for any traveler who enjoys spas, breathtaking views, and luxury shopping.
+The food in Baden-Baden was outstanding, and I still dream of the Spätzle we enjoyed here, my husband and I both loved hiking up to the ancient castle of Altes Schloß, also known as Hohenbaden to look down upon the city tucked peacefully away in the valley.
 Everyone here was so friendly and inviting, and the city was peaceful and romantic because even though it’s a larger city in Germany with plenty to eat, see, and do, we felt like we could completely relax and focus on one another in this beautiful spa town.
-You can read my complete guide to Baden-Baden here, and read about the hotel we stayed in Der Kleine Prinz, here.
+You can read my complete guide to Baden-Baden here and read about the hotel we stayed in, Der Kleine Prinz, here.

-If you’re looking for an out of the way, yet charming and delightful French village to visit, Colmar should be at the top of your list.
-Called “Little Venice” by some due to the presence of numerous canals throughout the city, Colmar is the city the village in Beauty and the Beast was based off of, and was home to the person who created the Statue of Liberty.
+If you’re looking for an out-of-the-way, yet charming and delightful French village to visit, Colmar should be at the top of your list.
+Called “Little Venice” by some due to the presence of numerous canals throughout the city, Colmar is the city the village in Beauty and the Beast was based on and was home to the person who created the Statue of Liberty.
 Most people don’t speak English here, so you’ll need to bring a French dictionary if you visit, but we never had any trouble with my rudimentary knowledge of the language, smiles, and pointing to our dictionaries when we couldn’t figure out what to say.
 Everyone we met here, unlike the village in Beauty and the Beast, was kind and helpful, and we were invited to watch a football match with some of the locals.
-This city is especially beautiful in the spring and summer when the flowers and trees are in full bloom, and the perfect compliment to the city’s brightly coloured buildings.
+This city is especially beautiful in the spring and summer when the flowers and trees are in full bloom and the perfect complement to the city’s brightly colored buildings.
 Colmar also happened to be one of the least expensive places we visited during our time in Europe.
 You can read my full guide to Colmar here.

 SchlossHotel HugenPoet in Essen, Germany

-The Mexican city of Querétaro is surrounded by mountains and aqueducts, and filled to the brim with beautiful stucco colonial style buildings.
-We had the time of our lives here dancing at night under the stars to live music in the plaza with the locals, trying unique foods like their take on crêpes and massive “leche shakes”, which are out of this world milkshakes made with local ingredients.
-Querétaro also has a plethora of gorgeous rooftop restaurants and bars, which we took full advantage of to watch the sunset over the hills and across the buildings of one of our favourite cities in Mexico.
-We stayed in the beautiful, colonial style pink manor called Casa de la Marquesa and loved every minute of it.
+The Mexican city of Querétaro is surrounded by mountains and aqueducts, and filled to the brim with beautiful stucco colonial-style buildings.
+We had the time of our lives here, dancing at night under the stars to live music in the plaza with the locals, trying unique foods like their take on crêpes and massive “leche shakes,” which are out-of-this-world milkshakes made with local ingredients.
+Querétaro also has a plethora of gorgeous rooftop restaurants and bars, which we took full advantage of to watch the sunset over the hills and across the buildings of one of our favorite cities in Mexico.
+We stayed in the beautiful, colonial-style pink manor called Casa de la Marquesa and loved every minute of it.
 You can read my complete guide to Querétaro here.

 In the north of my home state of Michigan in the United States, there’s a little island called Mackinac Island.
 It’s only about 8 miles around, but it’s so full of life, beauty, and charm that I’d be remiss to leave it out of this roundup.
-It’s where my husband first kissed me and told me he liked me when we were just starting to date, and it’s where we’ve returned to, summer after summer, to enjoy the sweet, fresh breeze off of our fresh water lakes, and to soak in the million dollar northern Michigan sunsets my home is famous for.
-There are no cars allowed on the island, but it’s easy to take a horse drawn carriage ride to your destination, walk on foot, or ride a bike around the island.
-If you’re looking for the ultimate experience in luxury, beauty, and romance, book at stay at one of my favourite hotels in the world, Grand Hotel, which is the crowning jewel of this gorgeous island.
-You can do everything from enjoying world class dining and award winning golf courses, to sailing, hiking, biking, star gazing, and simply relaxing and enjoying one another’s company.
+It’s where my husband first kissed me and told me he liked me when we were just starting to date, and it’s where we’ve returned to, summer after summer, to enjoy the sweet, fresh breeze off of our freshwater lakes, and to soak in the million dollar northern Michigan sunsets my home is famous for.
+There are no cars allowed on the island, but it’s easy to take a horse-drawn carriage ride to your destination, walk on foot, or ride a bike around the island.
+If you’re looking for the ultimate experience in luxury, beauty, and romance, book a stay at one of my favorite hotels in the world, Grand Hotel, which is the crowning jewel of this gorgeous island.
+You can do everything from enjoying world-class dining and award-winning golf courses to sailing, hiking, biking, star gazing, and simply relaxing and enjoying one another’s company.
 Explore Grand Hotel in this photographic tour, and read about the best places to eat on the island here.

 Rome & Vatican City